fallen-icarus/cardano-loans/README.md

 This borrower defaulted on the first loan but successfully paid back the second.
 From this information, the time of each loan can be deduced (subtract the `term` value from the `expiration_slot` value).
 Since the `balance_owed` is also returned, lenders can decide for themselves if every default should be treated the same or if exceptions can be made for borrowers who repaid most of the loan before defaulting.

-In addition to past loans, lenders can also see the borrower's current loans by looking up all Active UTxOs with that borrower's ID beacon still present (they would all be located at the borrower's loan address).
+In addition to past loans, lenders can also see the borrower's current loans by looking up all UTxOs with that borrower's ID beacon (they would all be located at the borrower's loan address).
 These can only ever be open loans.
 This Blockfrost [api](https://docs.blockfrost.io/#tag/Cardano-Addresses/paths/~1addresses~1%7Baddress%7D~1utxos~1%7Basset%7D/get) will return that information.

-Here is a list of a non-exhaustive list of queries you can make thanks to the beacon tokens:
+Here is a non-exhaustive list of queries you can make thanks to the beacon tokens:
 1. All the borrower's current open Asks.
 2. All current Asks on the dApp.
 3. All Offers made to a borrower.